A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

-Nimbler and more connective than academic departments or research institutes, Impact Engines will integrate learners and innovators throughout our network.
+Nimble and highly connective, Impact Engines will integrate learners and innovators throughout our network.
 They will aggregate knowledge and experience across disciplines and business sectors and enable students, faculty, and partners to bring greater purpose and passion to problem solving.
 Impact Engines may align around an entire global problem or focus on solving a contained, related issue.
 An Impact Engine on climate change, for example, might include smaller Impact Engines pursuing solutions in environmental justice or global labor market policy.

 Igniting the power of humanics

-Beyond our colleges and departments, Impact Engines will become Northeastern’s focal point for education, research, and entrepreneurship throughout our network.
+Impact Engines, drawing upon our disciplinary strengths, will become the focal point for education, research, and entrepreneurship throughout our network.
 This will fully activate our humanics curriculum while ensuring the continuous integration of ideas, people, and experiences across our network.